 Bird Feeder Hub is reader-supported.
 When you click and buy we may earn an affiliate commission at no cost to you.

-You may rarely get a different wandering migrant species, but the 7 most common species of woodpeckers in Maine are the Downy, Hairy, Northern Flicker, Pileated, Yellow-bellied Sapsucker, Three-toed, and the Black-backed Woodpecker.
+The 8 most common species of woodpeckers in Maine are the Downy Woodpecker, Hairy Woodpecker, Northern Flicker, Pileated Woodpecker, Yellow-bellied Sapsucker, American Three-toed Woodpecker, Red-bellied Woodpecker, and the Black-backed Woodpecker.

-Let’s take a closer look at each of these species found in Maine.
+Let’s take a closer look at each of these unique species.

 1. Downy Woodpecker